Code-Institute-Submissions/Muzaffar-Ahmad10-Django-Resturant-Site/README.md

 - The edit booking feature enables users to modify their reservation details, including the date, time, table, and number of guests.
 - The cancellation of a booking enables the user to terminate their reservation.
 - Users can utilize the Login/Logout feature to access their accounts, enabling them to make bookings as well as view, edit, and delete existing bookings.

+ ### Wireframes
+ #### Divergence from the original concepts.
+ - I originally intended to create my own HTML pages and CSS styling, however, I decided to use a standard Bootstrap theme instead, which saved me a huge amount of time.
+I simply followed the theme layout, customized text labels for various forms, so the original wireframes were not used at all.
+As the theme is fully responsive, I didn't create mobile device wireframes after deciding to use Bootstrap.
+By using a Boostrap theme, my theme is more unified, too.
+I also created a menu page for the site, which wasn't in my original plans.